smithjd/shiny16/daily_shiny.md

 + **addinslist** - (Naturally) a way to browse and instal AddIns
 + **copydat** - Copy a data.frame to the clipboard

-4. Exploration should be as easy as...
+4. Exploration should be just as easy as...
 ========

 ![alt text](NewShinyWebAppDialog.jpg)